UMWEDU/umw-admissions-sync/_pages/visit.md

 One springtime stroll under the magnificent pale-pink blossoms of the cherry trees on Campus Walk, and you won’t want to leave.
 Whatever the season, it’s always a great time to visit the University of Mary Washington.
 Meet our master teachers; catch up with current students; check out our classrooms, stately Georgian architecture, and beautiful wooded campus; and explore historic downtown Fredericksburg.
 There are so many ways to get to know us!

-<em>Please note that the UMW is doing its part to help halt the spread of the coronavirus (COVID-19) by moving classes online and cancelling all on-campus activities and events until May 15.</em>
+<strong><em>Please note that the UMW is doing its part to help halt the spread of the coronavirus (COVID-19) by moving classes online and cancelling all on-campus activities and events until May 15.
+Please call before coming to campus. </em></strong>

-The Admissions office is open and welcomes walk-ins to gather information and speak with a staff member.
-We are not hosting organized information sessions or student guided tours.
-We are hosting online information sessions.
+Currently, organized information sessions and student guided tours are not available.
+We are hosting virtual information sessions.
 We hope you register to join us and find out more about life at Mary Washington.
-<h2>Virtual:</h2>
+<h2>Virtual Visit:</h2>
-<strong>Online Information Sessions</strong> - Preregistration is required for the online sessions.
+<strong>Virtual Information Sessions</strong> - Preregistration is required for the online webinars including daily information sessions and special topics.
 Please check the <a href="https://admissions.umw.edu/portal/webinars">calendar</a> for dates and times of sessions and to register.

-It’s not like being here, but you can get a feel for UMW by following along with this <a href="https://umw.university-tour.com/homepage.php">interactive video tour</a>.
+It’s not exactly like being here, but you can get a feel for UMW by following along with these <a href="https://umw.university-tour.com/homepage.php">interactive video viewbooks</a>.
-<h2>On Campus:</h2>
+<h2>On Campus</h2>
+<strong><em>We hope to start offering on campus information sessions and tours after May 15.</em></strong>
 <ul>
  	<li><a href="https://admissions.umw.edu/portal/event_landing">Tours &amp; information sessions</a>: Learn about UMW and take a student-led tour.
 Sessions are held Monday through Friday at 10:30 a.m. and 2 p.m. and most Saturdays at 10:30 a.m.
 When you've arrive on campus, check in is in Lee Hall, room 301.</li>
  	<li><a href="https://admissions.umw.edu/portal/transfer_events">Transfer information sessions</a>:  Learn about the transfer admissions process at UMW and take a tour.
 Registration is in Lee Hall, room 301.</li>